Movanna/database_population/README.md

 **All scripts written by me**, Anna Movall, in 2021–2022, except for two functions in populate_facsimile_collection.py and the whole of fetch_facsimile_metadata.py (which I'm still the co-author of).
 I thus also **planned the resulting workflow for the project**, because the digital publishing platform holds no solution whatsoever for that, it just provides the general backend and frontend.

+For the next step in the process of publishing these texts using the digital edition platform, see my repo transform_texts.

 ## 1. Populate table subject
 Table subject holds information about persons.